 ---|---|

-Kubernetes cluster | 1.27 |
+Kubernetes cluster | 1.27 to 1.31 |

 Important

-Starting from Kubernetes version 1.26, the @autoscaling/v2beta2
+Starting from Kubernetes version 1.26, @autoscaling/v2

-.
+API.
 For continued HorizontalPodAutoscaling

-metric reporting it's important that you install kube-state-metrics
+metric reporting, you must install kube-state-metrics

 v2.7+ can support the @autoscaling/v2